-During the 1980s he was responsible for the ground-breaking gospel music series, ‘People Get Ready,’ which was shown in Britain on Channel 4 television.
-Today Roy's production company provides media services for artists, churches, Christian agencies, and corporate businesses.
-In 2000 Roy staged the ‘Donnie McClurkin live in London,’ CD recording for Verity Records in the United States and filmed and produced the hugely successful, DVD recording of the event.
-Roy was also part of the team that brought the ‘Amazing Grace’ film to Britain in 2006 which starred, Benedict Cumberbatch, Ioan Gruffudd, Albert Finney, Romola Garai, and Michael Gabon.
+Roy Francis is an award-winning former BBC ‘Songs of Praise’ Producer who in the 1980s was responsible for the ground-breaking gospel music series, ‘People Get Ready,’ shown in Britain on Channel 4 television.
+Today Roy provides media services for artists, churches, Christian agencies, and corporate businesses.
+In 2000 he staged the ‘Donnie McClurkin live in London,’ CD recording for Verity Records in the United States and filmed and produced the hugely successful, DVD recording of the same event.
+Roy was also part of the team that in 2006 brought the ‘Amazing Grace’ film to the UK, starring, Benedict Cumberbatch, Ioan Gruffudd, Albert Finney, Romola Garai, and Michael Gabon.

 Today Roy has added another string to his bow.
 He is the proud author of two books, 'Windrush and the Black Pentecostal church in Britain’ and ‘How to Make Gospel Music Work for You.’
-The first book is a personal account of the early years of the Black Caribbean Christian Church in Britain and the second book is a 'road map' especially written for gospel artists, showing them how they can make a success of their music in today's, digital, internet and social media age.
+The first book is a personal account of the early years of the Black Caribbean Christian Church in Britain and the second is a 'road map' especially written for gospel artists, showing how they can make a success of their music in today's, digital, internet and social media age.